Deirdre Goodwin specialises in catastrophic and complex clinical negligence and personal injury claims.

 She is widely recognised for her skill and expertise in birth injury and paediatric neurology cases, as well as major neurosurgical, orthopaedic and oncology claims.
 She has been consistently listed in Chambers Directory and the Legal 500 as a Leader in her field.

-Described as a “proactive, skilled advocate and excellent negotiator” (Legal 500 2017), Deirdre has a well-earned reputation as an experienced and skilled advocate with “a terrific grasp of the law” (Chambers & Partners 2014).
+Described as having “amazing attention to detail” and being “incisive, practical and a pleasure to work with” (Chambers UK Bar 2021) “proactive, skilled advocate and excellent negotiator” (Legal 500 2017), Deirdre has a well-earned reputation as an experienced and skilled advocate with “a terrific grasp of the law” (Chambers & Partners 2014).
 Chambers & Partners 2018 described her as a barrister who is “approachable and gets on well with clients” with “particular skill in obstetric and perinatal asphyxia brain injury claims”.

 Deirdre has been involved in a number of important developments including the early use of structured settlements, acting for the plaintiff in the first personal injury claim where damages exceeded £1 million, and as lead junior counsel in seminal House of Lords decision in Bolitho.

 She is “a fierce advocate who really fights for her clients” (Chambers & Partners 2008) and has acted for both claimants and defendants in a large number of cases where damages have exceeded £10 million, many including periodical payments.
 Described as having outstanding knowledge with “exceptional attention to detail” (Chambers and Partners 2018), she is also recommended for “her efficiency with paperwork, her rapport with experts and her ‘user-friendly’ attitude” (Chambers & Partners 2013).